 Was Once a Man: Ken Levine hints that there is something very sad as to why they are in mechanical bodies.
 The posters of their transformation at the 1912 Columbia Fair showing a bedridden and ill man in the "before" image hints at what this might be.

-When you reach Columbia's shipping district, you can find a Voxphone with a recording by a working-class woman that says her husband was dying of stomach cancer, and she permitted him to be turned into a Handyman because that's still better than him being dead.
-Thus, it's a safe bet that every Handyman you see in the game is what's left of a terminally ill workman in Fink's employ.
+When you reach Columbia's shipping district, you can find a Voxophone with a recording by a working-class woman that says her husband was dying of stomach cancer, and she permitted him to be turned into a Handyman because that's still better than him being dead.
+A Voxophone located in Fink's Handyman construction area in Burial at Sea: Episode Two (in a room filled with sickbeds) confirms that every Handyman you see in the game is what's left of a terminally ill workman in Fink's employ.

 We Can Rebuild Him: Most of the Handymen-to-be were disabled or in a critical condition around the time they were modified, and the adverts still emphasize the "rebuilding" aspect of the process.
 Of course, none of them mention the obvious problems in it.